Massage, Reflexology & Floating @ Healing Arts Center LLC

 Culver's now offers a gluten-free bun, but watch out for the fries.
 They do not have a dedicated fryer.

 Most Mexican restaurants are okay if you stay away from the flour tortillas.
 I have no problem with tamales (corn meal) and enchiladas (corn tortilla).
-However, they probably do not have a dedicated fryer.
-If you are extremely intolerant, this might be a problem.
+However, they probably do not have a dedicated fryer, so skip the chips and avoid the fried items, If you are extremely intolerant, this might be a problem.

 The Barefoot Burger in Crawfordsville is enlightened as to gluten sensitivities.
-They have a wonderful gluten-free bun and can help you with the menu choices.
-And Jim Petroski makes the BEST margaritas!
-Although El Charro's are really exceptional as well.
+They have a wonderful gluten-free bun and fries and can help you with the menu choices.

 Good Cook Books that also have information on GF diets: (in order of my preference)